COVID-19 Notice: The health and safety of our staff, clients, and the communities we serve is our top priority.

 The Impact on Credit Scores

-A bankruptcy filing will likely cause your credit score to plummet by a significant number of points.
-This can make obtaining new credit challenging immediately after the filing.
-However, the impact lessens over time, and there are strategies to rebuild your credit gradually.
+It’s important to note that a bankruptcy filing will likely cause your credit score to plummet by a significant number of points.
+The severity of this drop can pose serious challenges when it comes to obtaining new credit immediately after the filing.

-3. Timely Payments: Pay all your bills, including utilities and rent, on time.
-Consistent, timely payments showcase your commitment to financial responsibility.
+3. Timely Payments: Make sure to pay all your bills, including utilities and rent, on time.
+Consistency and punctuality in making payments showcase your commitment to financial responsibility and can have a positive impact on your credit score.

-4. Monitor Your Credit Report: Regularly check your credit report for inaccuracies or errors.
-Dispute any discrepancies promptly to ensure your credit report accurately reflects your financial situation.
+4. Monitor Your Credit Report: It’s important to regularly check your credit report for any inaccuracies or errors.
+If you find any discrepancies, dispute them promptly to ensure your credit report accurately reflects your financial situation.
+Regular monitoring can also help you understand how your financial behavior affects your credit score.

-5. Diversify Credit Types: A mix of different credit types, such as installment loans and revolving credit, can positively impact your credit score.
+5. Diversify Credit Types: Having a mix of different credit types, such as installment loans and revolving credit, can positively impact your credit score.
+This shows lenders that you’re capable of managing different types of credit responsibly.

 The Path to Financial Stability